box-community/box-python-gen-workshop/workshops/sign/sign.md

 Go ahead and complete the sign process, and you should be redirected to the forum page.

-If you sign you'll be redirected to our forum page.
+If you `sign` you'll be redirected to our forum page.
 If you `decline` you'll be redirected to our developer page.

 ## Customizing email messages
-You can customize the email messages sent to the signers by passing the `email_subject` and the `email_message` parameter to the `create_sign_request` method.
+You can customize the email messages sent to the signers by passing the `email_subject` and the `email_message` parameters to the `create_sign_request` method.

 For example:
 ```python